 9/9/99.
 The Day the Dream Begins ...

 "In the annals of console history, the Dreamcast is often portrayed as a small, square, white plastic JFK.
 A progressive force in some ways, perhaps misguided in others, but nevertheless a promising life cut tragically short by dark shadowy forces, spawning complex conspiracy theories that endure to this day."Sega was not out after the massive mismanagement of the Sega Saturn.
 Sega decided to get serious about the threat Sony posed and get serious about the Sixth Generation.
 Segata Sanshiro died to save it.
 Sega fired Bernie Stolar.
+They made it a powerful system that was a snap for developers to program for.
 They even had a Sonic game at launch.
 Heck, even Microsoft helped out on the development of the Dreamcast, and it pioneered online gaming for consoles with games like Chu Chu Rocket and especially Phantasy Star Online.
 The Dreamcast would see a number of wonderful games, especially from Sega themselves, who seemed bound and determined to launch a new generation of IPs with games like Jet Set Radio, Skies of Arcadia, Shenmue, Crazy Taxi and more.
 It was also the console of choice for 2D fighting games, playing host to the most faithful versions of the Marvel vs. Capcom series note and SNK's various fighters; indeed, the long living MvC2 competitive scene was one of the Dreamcast's major life threads in the U.S. after its fall until the release of the game's Xbox LIVE Arcade/Play Station Network port and its sequel.
 It's also the system that made Soulcalibur a household name.
 Surprisingly after the Saturn's failure outside of Japan, the Dreamcast launch was a smash hit in North America, with more sales in the first months of its existence than any console before it.
 That lasted for two years.
-Then the dream died to the mere hype of the PlayStation 2 on March 2001, thus ending a console legacy nearly as well known as Nintendo's.
+Then the dream died to the mere hype of the PlayStation 2 in March of 2001, thus ending a console legacy nearly as well known as Nintendo's.
 Microsoft, meanwhile, went on to make their own console.
 Dreamcast consoles were still sold in Japan until 2006, where third-party games continued to trickle out until 2007.
 Without a doubt, this was Sega's Dying Moment of Awesome as a first party, featuring new franchises in addition to two new main series Sonic games, such as Skies of Arcadia, Shenmue, and Jet Set Radio.
 The system did have its fair share of drawbacks and design flaws, however.
 Probably the most egregious was Sega's decision to make the pack-in modem only 33.6K (in Europe and Asia; 56K in North America); this was at a time when 56K was industry standard, with ISDN and Broadband beginning to emerge.
 Despite the possibility of replacing the pack-in modem, the high cost and rarity of upgrade units (a replacement 56K modem and a 10/100 Ethernet "broadband adapter"), along with the decision to software-lock the console to a small number of partnered ISPs in some territories (the bundled modem setup disc would only allow settings for these ISPs), severely handicapped the console's growth as a potential online platform.
 There was also the fact that the games were ridiculously easy to pirate.
 Perhaps one of the most significant factors in the Dreamcast's failure was the large debt that Sega had accrued from its string of failed hardware in The Nineties, such as the Sega CD, 32X, and Saturn.
 Not only did this limit Sega's ability to promote the Dreamcast, it also meant that the Dreamcast had to sell an unrealistically large amount in order for Sega to become profitable again.
 Yet the Dreamcast, if not commercially successful, became a legend, with its developer friendly SDK, fun arcade style games, four control ports for local multiplayer, innovative features (the GD-ROM could be played on a standard CD-drive; the VMU is still unique in its design, being both a memory card and handheld player), and a reliability far superior to other consoles.
 It is recalled fondly by hardcore gamers and still has a large cult following, and even had new games coming out for years.
 Today it is still recognized as a console with one of the best game quality/price ratios.
 As it happens, the Dreamcast is/was a de facto open platform — long before its death, modders had hacked it wide open to the point of being able to run versions of Linux and Net BSD, as well as people writing their own games.
 Although the GD-ROM format was abandoned in 2007, indie developers continue to make Dreamcast games.
-Most recently, a complete first-person shooter called Paranoia was released in May 2010.
-Even more recently, a side-scrolling shooter came out.
+A complete first-person shooter called Paranoia was released in May 2010.
+Later on, a side-scrolling shooter came out.

 Dan Whitehead, Dreamcast: A Forensic Retrospective.